gitbito/AI-Automation/documentation/create_overview_doc/README.md

 # High-Level Documentation Generator

-This tool is designed to simplify the process of creating high-level documentation for your project directory.
-It generates detailed information for each module, creates visual flow maps to visualize code execution paths, logs usage metrics, and aggregates all generated documentation into a comprehensive format.
+This tool simplifies the process of creating high-level documentation for project directories.
+It analyzes modules, generates flow maps, tracks usage metrics, and compiles comprehensive documentation.

 ## Features